 - We also have partnerships and collaborations with many other curriculum and program providers.
 Contact us for specific recommendations.

 - For fourteen years, our personal development conference for teachers has become widely known as a substantive and professional educational event for Granite State teachers in the area of personal finance.
 Now called Classroom Connections, watch for details on the next scheduled conference in the spring of 2016.

 - FinLit300 is a unique educational experience for students in grades 9-12.
 Teachers prepare teams of students to compete in a game-show environment that covers topics in personal finance in alignment with the Jump$tart National Standards in K-12 Personal Finance Education.

 - The “I Can Save!”
 Tour is designed to teach second graders the importance of saving at an early age.
 Students are given Moonjar moneyboxes that encourage children to “Save, Spend & Share”.

 - Have your students taken the Reality Check yet?
-It’s a fun toll to help them to figure out how they can live on their own!
+It’s a fun tool to help them to figure out how they can live on their own!